 Pick A Theme That Doesn’t Slow Your Site

 Use a responsive SEO friendly theme.
-Keep is simple and speedy.
+Keep it fast and mobile-friendly.

 Meta Titles & Description Tags

 Meta Titles is a major SEO factor.
 Your Meta Title and <H1> header should never be the same.